JackDougherty/jack-site/_posts/2025-02-23-rejecting-kings.md

 {% include figure image_path="images/2025/rejecting-kings-collage1.jpg" caption="Oscar has made many new friends as our top sales dog" %}{: .align-center style="width:90%;"}

-Beth and I thought we were done, but two neighbors kindly frontly most of the cash for a second batch of 100 signs.
+Beth and I thought we were done, but two neighbors kindly fronted most of the cash for a second batch of 100 signs.
+During the month of March into early April, our "Rejecting Kings" design became even more popular.
+Historian Heather Cox Richardson liked our neighbor Adam's photo of the sign on social media, which gained over a thousand likes.
+At the Connecticut State Capitol rally to save Medicaid, someone held the sign directly behind Governor Ned Lamont while he spoke at the podium.
+Rather than picking up one or two signs, some people placed orders for five or ten signs to share with their neighbors.
+Oscar took the opportunity to make many new friends on our porch.

+And yes, because this is America, some people began using our public domain image to sell online merchandise -- shirts, stickers, banners -- with computer-generated models.
+But that's perfectly fine.
+Beth and I intentionally shared our design to speak out, in our own small way, to better our nation.
+Lots of other people found this message to be meaningful, too.

+{% include figure image_path="images/2025/rejecting-kings-collage2.jpg" caption="Our 'Rejecting Kings' sign became popular on social media, at protest events, and in other people's for-profit merchandising" %}{: .align-center style="width:90%;"}